 Biogas and biomethane

-Anaerobic digestion (AD) — the bacterial breakdown of organic matter in sealed tanks to produce methane-rich biogas — is the fastest-growing bioenergy sub-sector in Europe.
-Germany operates roughly 9,900 biogas plants, more than any other country.
-Denmark, Italy, France and the UK follow.
-Much of the growth is now in biomethane upgrading: purifying raw biogas to natural gas quality and injecting it into the grid or compressing it for vehicle fuel.
+Anaerobic digestion is the bacterial breakdown of organic matter in sealed tanks to produce methane-rich biogas.
+Germany operates roughly 9,900 plants, more than any other country; Italy, Denmark, France and the UK round out the leading group.
+The growth segment is biomethane upgrading: purifying raw biogas to natural-gas specification and either injecting it into the grid or compressing it for vehicle fuel.

 Solid biomass